minhduccao/ics6b-latex-templates/README.md

 3. Go back to this page and click on "learningBasics.tex"
 4. Copy-paste the entire thing into the new LaTeX file you just created
 5. (OPTIONAL) Make a new LaTeX file and copy "myTemplate.tex" into it
+6. (OPTIONAL) You can also download each .tex file and upload it to Overleaf instead
 ```

 # File Explanation